 To grab recruiters’ attention and land job interviews, you need a professional and impactful resume.

 But, knowing exactly how to write a winning resume can be difficult.

 So, I’ve put together this step-by-step guide, packed with example resumes, that will teach you exactly how to write the perfect resume (regardless of your industry and experience level) and bag yourself the job you always wanted.

 Before we learn how to write a resume, let’s first look at what a resume is and the role it plays in your job hunt.

 A resume is a formal written document used when applying for jobs.
 It includes information such as your skills, work experience, and education.

 You resume is then sent out to potential employers to show them why you’d be a good fit for the position you are applying for.
 A recruiter or hiring manager will review your resume to determine if you are a suitable candidate and worth inviting in for an interview.

-So ultimately, your resume is created to introduce you to recruiters or potential employers and help you to secure an interview.
+So ultimately, the purpose of your resume is to introduce you to recruiters or potential employers and help you to secure an interview.

 What to include in a resume